spookylukey/django-paypal/README.rst

 * Implementing the integration for you from scratch.

-If you are interested in these, you can contact the follower developers:
+If you are interested in these, you can contact the following developers:

 * Luke Plant - `homepage <https://lukeplant.me.uk>`_,
   `email <L.Plant.98@cantab.net>`_ - long time Django expert and contributor